-Percutaneous Laser Disk Decompression (PLDD)
+Percutaneous Laser Disc Decompression (PLDD)

 Ortho Sport & Spine Physicians is always looking for ways to deliver the most up-to-date, innovative treatments to our patients.
 Our practice is dedicated to helping patients achieve relief so they can reclaim their quality of life.
-A common cause of back pain is sciatica, a painful condition that is usually caused by an intervertebral disk herniation.
+A common cause of back pain is sciatica, a painful condition that is usually caused by an intervertebral disc herniation.
 Sciatica refers to pain that radiates along the path of the sciatic nerve, which branches from your lower back, through your hips and down each leg.

-How Percutaneous Laser Disk Decompression (PLDD) Works
+How Percutaneous Laser Disc Decompression (PLDD) Works

 This procedure has been shown to be safe and effective, is performed in an outpatient setting, and results in no scarring or spinal instability.
 Should future issues arise, the PLDD procedure does not limit the patient’s ability to receive other treatments.
 It can also be used when other surgical procedures have failed.

-If you are experiencing lower back pain but want to avoid the long recovery time of traditional surgery, percutaneous laser disk decompression may be the treatment best suited for your condition.
+If you are experiencing lower back pain but want to avoid the long recovery time of traditional surgery, percutaneous laser disc decompression may be the treatment best suited for your condition.
 Contact Ortho Sport & Spine Physicians today to schedule a PLDD consultation.